-- · Move ON/STOP switch to the STOP position. - Loosen and remove chain brake nuts and chain brake.
-Remove bar and chain from - Clean the oil holes and bar groove after each 5 hours of operation.
+- Move ON/STOP switch to the STOP position. - Loosen and remove chain brake nuts and chain brake.
+Remove bar and chain from saw

+Clean the oil holes and bar groove after each 5 hours of operation.

-- Add lubricant to sprocket hole after each use. - Burring of guide bar rails is a normal process of rail wear.
+- Burring of guide bar rails is a normal process of rail wear.
 Remove these burrs with a flat file. - When rail top is uneven, use a flat file to restore square edges and sides.